Jackson’s Bay, 1874-1879: Resolutely Untamed

 leading a bull through the waves at Jackson's Bay

 Fifty years later “work of considerable risk” continued at Jackson’s Bay.
 A weekly news photographer captured this image of Paddy Nolan leading a Hereford stud bull ashore in 1926.
-The Jackson's Bay resident had apparently bought the bull on a trip to the Southern Sounds and transported it on the government steamer tutanekai, still anchored.
+The Jackson's Bay resident had bought the bull on a trip to the Southern Sounds and transported it on the government steamer tutanekai, still anchored.
 (Photograph 002146 from the Hokitika Museum.)

 Bonar responded that those labourers already in the settlement were “barely sufficient” for the “most urgent works required.”